kubernetes/kubernetes/docs/design/selector-generation.md

 Commands like  `kubectl get pods -l job-name=myjob` should do exactly what is wanted 99.9% of the time.
 Automated control loops should still use the controller-uid=label.

 Using both gets the benefits of both, at the cost of some label verbosity.

+The field is a `*bool`.
+Since false is expected to be much more common, and since the feature is complex, it is better to leave it unspecified so that users looking at a stored pod spec do not need to be aware of this field.

 ### Overriding Unique Labels